peteroupc/peteroupc.github.io/graphics.md

     - Drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from point samples in 3-D, rather than 2-D, called _voxels_), as long as the triangle limits are respected.
 - The following are not within the spirit of this challenge:
     - Displaying more than 20,000 triangles at a time (per frame), even for higher screen resolutions.
 Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the SEGA Model 3.
-    - Visuals produced by Phong shading (per-pixel specular highlighting), ray tracing (other than the _ray casting_ technique), and path tracing, which were too slow for real-time use in the 20th century.
+    - Phong shading (per-pixel specular highlighting), ray tracing, and path tracing, which were too slow for real-time use in the 20th century.
+Exceptions include the _ray-casting_ technique and _light maps_ with precomputed lighting.
 - It wasn't until 1995 that 3-D video cards became widely available for consumer PCs.[^60] In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**article**](https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).
 - This specification is not centered on video games that offer "3-D vision" (see note under "Frame rate"), given how rare they were before 2000.